 Clinical Research Informatics, EHR data extraction, Registry and Population Management, Data Analytics, IT Project Management

-The PaTH Clinical Data Research Network (CDRN), funded by the Patient-Centered Outcomes Research Institute (PCORI), is a collaboration between the University of Pittsburgh, UPMC, Penn State Milton S. Hershey Medical Center, Penn State College of Medicine, Lewis Katz School of Medicine at Temple University, Temple Health, Johns Hopkins University, Johns Hopkins Health System, Geisinger Health System, and University of Utah Heath Care.
-The network’s combined resources follow a longitudinal cohort of approximately 10 million diverse individuals across a variety of health care settings to maximize the ability to conduct meaningful patient-centered outcomes research and develop a learning health system to which patients and providers jointly contribute.
+PaTH is a Clinical Research Network comprised of Geisinger Health System, Johns Hopkins University, Johns Hopkins Health System, Penn State College of Medicine, Penn State Milton S. Hershey Medical Center, Temple Health System, Lewis Katz School of Medicine at Temple University, the University of Pittsburgh, UPMC and UPMC Health Plan, The Ohio State University, The Ohio State University Wexner Medical Center, University of Michigan, and Michigan Medicine.
+The network’s combined resources follow a longitudinal cohort of approximately 14 million diverse individuals across a variety of health care settings to maximize the ability to conduct meaningful patient-centered outcomes research and develop a learning health system to which patients and providers jointly contribute.
 PaTH uses clinical data from electronic health records (EHR) and patient reported outcomes (PRO) to answer questions of clinical importance to patients, providers, and other stakeholders.
 Expected outcomes of the CDRN are to conduct patient-centered observational studies on weight across the multiple institutions, and to answer patient-centered research questions regarding recruitment techniques, patients’ weight management strategies, and how health care providers contribute to their weight management approaches.

 The National Center for Advancing Translational Sciences (NCATS) at the National Institutes of Health (NIH) transforms the translational science process for more efficient patient access to healthcare innovations.
 NCATS’ mission “strives to develop innovations to reduce, remove, or bypass costly and time-consuming bottlenecks in the translational research pipeline in an effort to speed the delivery of new drugs, diagnostics and medical devices to patients,” and provides funding support for the University of Pittsburgh’s CTSA program.
 The Biomedical Informatics Core provides informatics support and, in particular, supports maintenance of the Accrual of patients to Clinical Trials (ACT) data repository network that enables cohort identification for clinical trial accrual across 21 CTSA sites.